SEMO-GABD/SEMO-GABD.github.io/README.md

 Assignments will consist of readings from notes provided by the instructor, readings and questions to answer from [R4ds](https://r4ds.had.co.nz), and exercise sets for you to develop and practice your R scripting skills.
 In some cases, notes and assignments will be provided separately.
 In other cases, they will be provided together.

 You will have three assignments per week for the first three weeks, and two assignments on the final week.
-Assignments are due two days after they are assigned (e.g., assignments given on Monday are due on Wednesday) by 23:55.
+Assignments are due two days after they are assigned (e.g., assignments given on Tuesday are due on Thursday) by 23:55.
 Most assignments will take several hours to complete, including reading and coding time.
 Start each assignment as soon as possible so that you have plenty of time to ask questions, solve problems, and complete the assignment before it is due.
 If you start an assignment too late, you will run out of time.

 I will *probably* release all three assignments for each week on Sunday.
 You may work ahead but you may not work behind.
-For example, a "Wednesday" assignment released on Sunday evening is officially assigned on Wednesday and due on Friday.
-You can submit it before Friday but not after.
+For example, a "Tuesday" assignment released on Sunday evening is officially assigned on Tuesday and due on Thursday.
+You can submit it before Thursday but not after.

 The [Assignments](https://semo-gabd.github.io/assignments) page has all assignments as they become available.